Pacific Southwest, Region 9: Superfund

 Final Date: 09/08/83

-In 1971, after the Regional Water Quality Control Board (RWQCB) determined that the discharges posed a serious threat, the Selma Treating Company was required to install an effluent recovery system.
+In 1971, after the Regional Water Quality Control Board (RWQCB) determined that the releases presented a serious threat, the Selma Treating Company was required to install an effluent recovery system.

 In 1981, the Selma Treating Company filed for bankruptcy.
 In 1982, Sawmill Properties, Inc. acquired the facility with the stipulation that Selma Leasing Company continue to accept responsibility for Site cleanup.